Utah Deaf History and Culture

 Kenneth C. Burdett

-It's great to reflect on how Kenneth's contributions helped safeguard so much of our school's rich history, but we need to remember that this is just the beginning of our preservation journey.
-As alums and supporters of the Utah School for the Deaf, we all share the responsibility to keep our school's legacy alive.
-The fact that the bulletin boards are currently tucked away in a warehouse in Ogden, Utah, reminds us just how crucial it is to keep our memories alive and accessible.
+It is essential to reflect on Kenneth's contributions, which have played a pivotal role in preserving our school's rich history.
+However, we must remember that honoring his memory is just the beginning of our preservation journey.
+As alums and supporters of the Utah School for the Deaf, we share the responsibility of keeping our school's legacy alive.
+The fact that the bulletin boards are currently stored in a warehouse in Ogden, Utah, reminds us of the importance of keeping our memories alive and accessible.
+Accessible memories can serve as a bridge to future generations, allowing them to understand and appreciate the rich tapestry of experiences that have shaped our community.

 A Slideshow of